gatsbyjs/gatsby/docs/docs/how-to/styling/using-local-fonts.md

 title: Using Local Fonts
 ---

-If you have custom fonts hosted on your computer, Gatsby supports their use in your project.
 This guide covers how to add local fonts to your Gatsby site.

 ## Prerequisites

 This guide uses the Gatsby [default starter](https://github.com/gatsbyjs/gatsby-starter-default) and a font file.
-Some common font file extensions are `.woff2`, `.ttf`, and `otf`.
+Some common font file extensions are `.woff2` and `.woff`.

 ## Using local fonts in Gatsby

 Get started by using local fonts by adding them to your project.
-Copy the font file in your Gatsby project, for example, `src/fonts/fontname.woff2`.
+Copy the font file into your Gatsby project, for example, `src/fonts/fontname.woff2`.

-**NOTE:** It’s recommended to limit custom font usage to only the essential needed for performance.
+**NOTE:** It’s recommended to limit custom font usage to only the essential needed for performance.to

 The Gatsby default starter project adds [browser safe font](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals#Default_fonts) styling in the `layout.css` file.